 The tongue is the strongest muscle in the body and required for taste, swallowing food and speech.
-The color of a healthy tongue is pink and covered with small nodules called papillae.
+Generally, the color of a healthy tongue is pink and covered with small nodules called papillae.
 Sometimes, the tongue ends up with problems such as discoloration, soreness and swelling.

 The swollen tongue is a form of defense mechanism in fighting against the infection and aids in the healing of the condition.
-Excessive swelling of the tongue for a long time can be very harmful.
+Furthermore, excessive swelling of the tongue for a long time can be very harmful.
 A swollen tongue is caused by excessive accumulation of fluid in the tissues of the tongue.
-The condition can also happen due to the deposit of abnormal substances such as the amyloid protein and an allergic reaction to certain medications.
+In addition, the condition can also happen due to the deposit of abnormal substances such as the amyloid protein and an allergic reaction to certain medications.

 - Problems while swallowing foods